intel-ctrlsys/sensys-doc/Appendix/A.2-ORCM-Governance-Model/A.2.3-Development-Process.md

 * Once the RFC is accepted, its release timeline is defined (estimated)
 * Once the code is ready, it should follow the normal development process for merging changes into mainline

-On the GitHub ORCM project page, RFCs can be submitted as issues labeled as "RFC".
+On the [GitHub ORCM project page](https://github.com/open-mpi/orcm), RFCs can be submitted as issues labeled as "RFC".
+The issues section can be found [here](https://github.com/open-mpi/orcm/issues).

 The following diagram shows the RFC process: